ouyi/ouyi.github.io/_posts/2017-12-31-jekyll-table-of-contents.md

     @include relative-font-size(1.125);
   }
 }
-ul#markdown-toc li {
-  list-style-position: inside;
-  padding-left: 0.35em;
-}
 {% endhighlight %}

-This solution purely uses CSS, requires only touching one file, and, as with the JavaScript solution, it does not polute the `post.excerpt` variable.
+This pure CSS solution touches only one file, and, as with the JavaScript solution, it does not polute the `post.excerpt` variable.

 However, I am not sure how to deal with i18n, e.g., for an article written in Chinese, one would prefer to add "目录" instead of "Contents".
-That could be easier achieved with the JavaScript solution.
+That could be easier with the JavaScript solution.
 If you have a good solution, please leave a comment.
 Thanks!